• Skip to primary navigation

 It's a little variable and took some intense calculating to figure out, since I purchase my stevia in bulk (maybe you should too :-)?) but here goes:

-By the way, stevia is pretty hard to measure.
-These stainless steel mini measuring spoons from Amazon are super duper handy.
+By the way, stevia is pretty hard to measure since it’s so concentrated.
+These stainless steel mini measuring spoons from Amazon are super handy.

-The 2nd smallest is the size of 1/32 of a teaspoon so you can easily measure your stevia powder.
+The 2nd smallest is the size of 1/32 of a teaspoon, which is the typical size of a scoop that’s included in most stevia containers.

 Total Cost of Flavored Liquid Stevia Drops: